komrad36/SortingNetworks/README.md

 are actually given by the same network, with depth 3 and size 5.

-Scalar first: how do you efficiently CAS?
+Scalar first: how do you efficiently conditional swap?
 Again, note that lots of compilers don't produce optimal assembly no matter what C++ you give them.
 But what is the optimal assembly?
 Well, on modern processors, the answer is conditional moves:

 	; inputs: eax, r9d
 	; scratch register: edx
 	cmp     eax, r9d
 	mov     edx, eax
 	cmovg   eax, r9d
 	cmovg   r9d, edx
 	; eax and r9d have been swapped if necessary such that eax is now <= r9d

-See the function 'sort6' in 'sorts.cpp' for an attempt at some C++ code that has a decent chance of compiling into CAS operations that look like that.
+See the function 'sort6' in 'sorts.cpp' for an attempt at some C++ code that has a decent chance of compiling into conditional swaps that look like that.
 Again, they OFTEN DON'T, especially the CL compiler and g++.
 Use the assembly snippets instead, or at least profile and inspect your disassembly to be sure.